xren451/AdaPOI/README.md

-# 🧠 AdaptGOT
+# 🧠 AdaPOI

-This repository provides the full workflow to reproduce the **AdaptGOT** model, including data preprocessing, graph construction, and model training.
+This repository provides the full workflow to reproduce the **AdaPOI** model, including data preprocessing, graph construction, and model training.
 Please follow the instructions below to set up the environment and run the end-to-end pipeline.

 ---